dougeby/IntuneDocs/intune-azure/configure-devices/wi-fi-for-macos.md

 ---
 # required metadata

-title: Intune Wi-Fi settings for macOS devices | Microsoft Docs
+title: Intune Wi-Fi settings for macOS devices | Intune Azure preview | Microsoft Docs
 description: Learn the Intune settings you can use to configure Wi-Fi connections on macOS devices.
 keywords:
 author: robstackmsft